zowe/docs-site/docs/user-guide/cli-using-global-profile-configuration.md

     "plugins": []
 }
 ```
-In this example configuration, the settings are accessing multiple services via the API ML (where MFA/SSO is achievable via token-based authorization).
+**Example 2:** The settings are accessing multiple services using the API ML (where MFA/SSO is achievable via token-based authorization).
 ```json
 {
     "$schema": "./zowe.schema.json",